 Several hundred students have taken part in some element of Aspirnaut, with many more to come.
-Aspirnaut co-founder and Vanderbilt Assistant Vice Chancellor for Health A airs Dr. Julie Hudson also a pediatric anesthesiologist married to Dr. Billy Hudson-points to the numbers for results of the program's success.
+Aspirnaut cofounder and Vanderbilt assistant vice chancellor for health affairs Dr. Julie Hudson-also a pediatric anesthesiologist married to Dr. Billy Hudson-points to the numbers for results of the program's success.

-"At least one in two students state that the Aspirnaut program has impacted...their course choices and career goals," she wrote in an e-mail.
-Of the students who participated in high school summer internships, all but one who've since graduated have continued to college, and 25 of 27 of them have chosen STEM-related studies.
+"At least 1 in 2 students state that the Aspirnaut program has impacted...their course choices and career goals," she wrote in an email.
+Of the students who participated in high school summer internships, all but one who've since graduated have gone on to college and 25 of 27 of them have chosen STEM-related studies.

 Stothers is among them.
-Three years after his rst Aspirnaut experience, he has now been accepted early to Vanderbilt's medical school and gives much credit to the program for his success.
-"I don't know
+Three years after his first Aspirnaut experience, he has now been accepted early to Vanderbilt's medical school and gives much credit to the program for his success.
+"I don't know how I would have figured out any of this stuff otherwise," he said.
+Programs like Aspirnaut "may even be essential to these small communities."